BobbyCannon/Speedy/Development.md

 	- Relationships that are batched sync fails
 	- We should try to wire up relationships before saving as a batch or try to fix it from the batch?

+# Development Notes / Patterns

+The patterns below are used when working in the Speedy solution.

+### Data Models

+Client[Name] : Storage models for client side entities.
+[Name]Entity : Storage models for server side entities.

+### Method / Process verbs

+Assign[Name] : Represents an assignment model.
+Update[Name] : Represents the actual changing of state.

 # Migrations

 Whenever changes are made to entities we just reset migrations.